Bealby/grandpas-pocket-watch-shop/README.md

-- To allow the `Postgres` database to run in Heroku (production) and `SQLite` to run locally (development), un-comment out the code in `settings.py` (Step 2 - 6) and remove the tempoary code that was added in earlier instructions (Step 2 - 7).
+- To allow the `Postgres` database to run in Heroku (production) and `SQLite` to run locally (development), un-comment out the code in `settings.py` previously commented out.
+Then remove the tempoary code that was added in earlier instructions.

-  The Final code in `settings.py`should be:
+  The Final code in `settings.py` should be:

 ```
 if 'DATABASE_URL' in os.environ: